gspahlin/WhiskyAdvocate_ETL/README.md

 This is my set of objectives for this project.
 Currently in the beginning stages of getting it together.

 Goals:<br>
-<strike>1) write a script to gather data from Whiskey Advocate - the script should be able to compile data from the whole site and compile into a dataset</strike>
+1) <strike>write a script to gather data from Whiskey Advocate - the script should be able to compile data from the whole site and compile into a dataset</strike>

 Goal 1 complete.